-1. 12-inch MacBook
+1. MacBook Air (2018)

 2. 13-inch MacBook Pro (2017)

 It starts at the same price as the 12in MacBook and has a larger 13.3in screen, a more powerful Core i5 processor and 10 hours battery life.

 It is heavier and thicker than the MacBook despite the name, but you should pick it if you want more power behind your computing.
 It has two USB-C ports instead of one, and can manage photo and light video editing without breaking a sweat.

-It has the same shallow keyboard as the MacBook but if you like it you will get on with it just fine as the build quality on show is second to none.
+It has the same shallow keyboard as the MacBook (with the same MacBook keyboard problems) but if you like it you will get on with it just fine as the build quality on show is second to none.
 This model keeps the normal function row of keys, meaning you don’t have to get used to the Touch Bar and can fall into your normal Mac workflow easily.

 For the same cost you get a 2.3GHz i5 processor instead of 1.2GHz m3, a better graphics card and 8GB of faster RAM, but only 128GB instead of 256GB.
 This is the Pro’s slight downside for the price as you’ll probably want to invest in more storage at point of sale, or at least get a hard drive.